-This post reviews the follow-up complaint filed with the Ann Arbor Independent Community Police Oversight Commission (ICPOC) regarding the missing $1.4 million from the Bank of Ann Arbor Sheriff’s sale.
-After reviewing the updated police report related to an earlier complaint, it became clear that the investigation did not fully address the disposition of the funds.
+A follow-up complaint was filed with the Ann Arbor Independent Community Police Oversight Commission (ICPOC) regarding the $1.4 million Sheriff’s sale accounting discrepancy associated with the Bank of Ann Arbor.
+Following review of the updated Ann Arbor Police report related to an earlier complaint, the record does not resolve the disposition of the funds reflected in the Sheriff’s sale.

-The City of Ann Arbor maintains a publicly accessible FOIA database, which indicates that the FOIA request related to the second complaint was “granted.”
-However, no corresponding report has been provided, creating a discrepancy between the FOIA database entry and the actual documentation.
+The City of Ann Arbor maintains a publicly accessible FOIA database indicating that a FOIA request related to the second complaint was “granted.”
+No corresponding report has been produced, creating a discrepancy between the FOIA database entry and the records made available.

 Ann Arbor ICPOC Stonewalls Brad Foerster's AAPD complaint regarding missing $1.4M